 - a number of managers received a bonus based on the sales made by the staff they supervised, creating a possible conflict of interest

-We will seek to understand if similar or new issues are also present across the consumer credit sector.
+We sought to understand if similar or new issues are also present across the consumer credit sector.